browserengineering/book/book/visual-effects.md

 equipment on new computers.
 This made it much easier to implement fast rounded corners.
-Unfortunately, the `border-radius` CSS property didn't appear in browsers until around 2010 (but that didn't stop web developers from putting rounded corners on their sites before then)!
+Unfortunately, the `border-radius` CSS property didn't appear in browsers until around 2010 (but that didn't stop web developers from putting rounded corners on their sites before then!).
 There are a number of clever ways to do it even without `border-radius`; [this video][rr-video] walks through several.